-Employee Scheduled Shift Removal - Hour Compensation Difference the event or training for opportunities that may enable the employee to complete their regularly scheduled hours for the day.
+Employee Scheduled Shift Removal - Hour Compensation Difference

+Employees who are removed from the schedule for an event or training that result in fewer hours than their regularly scheduled shift should see the on duty supervisor at the completion of the event or training for opportunities that may enable the employee to complete their regularly scheduled hours for the day.
 The supervisor will take into consideration the practicality of employees location and type of training when making a determination, i.e. exhaustive SWAT training.